quixio/quix-docs/docs/platform/tutorials/event-detection/data-acquisition.md

 # 1. Data acquisition

-You’ll start this tutorial by streaming data into a topic.
-Starting with the data feed allows you to verify that the code and services you’ll build and deploy are working properly.
+You start this tutorial by streaming data into a **topic**.
+Starting with the data feed enables you to verify that the code and services you build and deploy are working properly.

 You have two options for this stage: